Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart

 DORQF has been applied to BLSA Actiheart data to model age-related changes in daily life heart rate reserve while accounting for gender, body composition, and daily distribution of physical activity.
 The major finding is that highest levels of daily life heart rate reserve decrease with age at approximately twice faster rate compared to lower levels of DL heart rate reserve.
 To the best of our knowledge, this is a novel finding that has not been previously reported in literature that typically assumes a relatively constant age-related rates of declines across main levels of HR reserve \citep{tanaka2001age}.
 This demonstration of flexibility of DORQF is especially encouraging in view recent large nation-wide studies including Adolescent Brain Cognitive Development \citep{karcher2021abcd} and All of US \citep{all2019all} that integrated heart rate and activity Fitbit data in their data collection.
-Such major NIH-funded studies that collect data from tens of thousands and even millions Fitbit device users \citep{natarajan2020heart} can readily benefit from the proposed framework to better characterize and quantify the associations between daily life heart rate and physical activity data and human development, health and disease.
+Such major NIH-funded studies can readily benefit from the proposed framework to better characterize and quantify the associations between daily life heart rate and physical activity data and human development, health and disease.
 Beyond a large number of possible applications for DORQF in clinical and epidemiological studies collecting distributional observations, DORQF can be used for estimation of treatment effects in primary or secondary endpoints quantified via distributions.